Brian-Pho/Textbook-Notes/content/posts/books/the-spike/index.md

 - One of neuroscience's big mysteries is how muscles know when to not do anything.
 - Why are we not always flapping our arms?
 What controls movement?
 - The answer lies in the newly discovered "null space".
-- Null space: the space of all possible ways the neurons in the motor parts of cortex controlling the body can add up to the same number of total spikes.
+- *Null space*: the space of all possible ways the neurons in the motor parts of cortex controlling the body can add up to the same number of total spikes.
 - The basal ganglia are the brain's stern parents.
 - All layer five neurons that send axons within the cortex seem to send a branch down to the striatum.
 - Electrical stimulation of the striatum causes a body part to move.